How to Crack CAT in First Attempt | Crack CAT in First Attempt | How to Crack CAT in First Attempt | Crack CAT in First Attempt

 Start Early: While repeaters just need a few months to prepare, first-time participants should start studying at least a year before the actual CAT test.
 This allows you enough time to ensure that all of the content is covered and mocks are ready.

 Make a Timetable: Develop a strategy and a calendar that includes the number of hours you expect to study each day and the dates you aim to complete topics.
 Make a weekly micro-goal and measure your progress toward it.

-Mock Tests: Taking practise papers is essential for success in the CAT.
+Mock Tests: Taking practice papers is essential for success in the CAT.
 The more tests you take, the higher your chances of succeeding.
 Make certain that you have completed at least 100-150 section tests and at least 20-hour full-length mocks.

 Hints & Tips